open-quantum-safe/liboqs/README.md

 		cmake -GNinja ..
 		ninja

-	Various options can be passed to configure to disable algorithms, use different implementations, specify whether to use OpenSSL, etc..
-Run `cmake -LAH ..` in the `build` directory` for a list of all the options.
+	Various options can be passed to `cmake` to disable algorithms, use different implementations, specify whether to use OpenSSL, etc..
+All supported options are listed in the `config/alg-support.cmake` file, and can be viewed by running `cmake -LAH ..` in the `build` directory`.
+All subsequent instructions assume we are in this directory.

-3. The main build result is `liboqs.a`, a static library.
+3. The main build result is `lib/liboqs.a`, a static library.
 There are also a variety of programs built under the `tests` directory:

 	- `test_kem`: Simple test harness for key encapsulation mechanisms
 	- `test_sig`: Simple test harness for key signature schemes